-Given the absence since the 1950s of any commercial and unrestricted hemp production in the United States, it is not possible to predict the potential market and employment effects of relaxing current restrictions on U.S. hemp production.
+Given the absence since the 1950s of any commercial and unrestricted hemp production in the United States, it is not possible to predict with any degree of confidence the potential market and employment effects of relaxing current restrictions on U.S. hemp production.
 While expanded market opportunities might exist in some states or localities if current restrictions on production are lifted, it is not possible to predict the potential for future retail sales or employment gains in the United States, either nationally or within certain states or regions.
-Little information is available from previous market analyses that have been conducted by researchers at USDA and land grant universities and state agencies.
+Information on these types of probable effects is not available from previous market analyses that have been conducted by researchers at USDA and land grant universities and state agencies.